Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 ## Opening

 Paderborn, my hometown, has three big races, the Osterlauf, the Martinslauf and the BobbahnRun.
-Yesterday it was once again time for the Martinslauf, a yearly run on the Friday before the St. Martin's Day.
+LAst weekit was once again time for the Martinslauf, a yearly run on the Friday before St. Martin's Day.
 I participated this year for the first time in the 10km-run (last year I took part in the 6k) and managed to beat [my target of < 1 hour](https://www.strava.com/activities/12854554602).
-I also took the opportunity to learn how to visualize data in nice looking plots using Python which this blog will be about.
-As a warning, Python is anything but my strongpoint and I am very much still a beginner so ChatGPT had to do quite some lifting, if there are any mistakes in the code or improvements please let me know :) You can find the entire code of the project here: [https://github.com/Akashic101/8.-Martinslauf-Paderborn](https://github.com/Akashic101/8.-Martinslauf-Paderborn)
+I also took the opportunity to learn how to visualize data in nice-looking plots using Python which this blog will be about.
+As a warning, Python is anything but my strong suit and I am very much still a beginner, so ChatGPT had to do quite some lifting.
+If there are any mistakes in the code or improvements, please let me know :) You can find the entire code of the project here: [https://github.com/Akashic101/8.-Martinslauf-Paderborn](https://github.com/Akashic101/8.-Martinslauf-Paderborn)

 ## Getting the data

-This race using Davengo as a registration- and tracking-platform which makes it really easy to get my hands on the official result in a way that fits my goal well.
-While there is an offical results-list available on the [official website](https://www.davengo.com/event/result/8-paderborner-martinslauf-2024/) I wanted to get the data into a database for easier querying.
-For that I had a look at the network-requests going out from Firefox and quickly found the correct one that supplies the result .
-From there I exported the request as a cUrl-adress, imported it into Postman and had a look at it there.
-The request was a POST with following body
+This race uses Davengo as a registration- and tracking- platform, which makes it really easy to get my hands on the official result in a way that fits my goal well.
+While there is an official results list available on the [official website](https://www.davengo.com/event/result/8-paderborner-martinslauf-2024/), I wanted to get the data into a database for easier querying.
+For that, I took a look at the network-requests going out from Firefox and quickly found the correct one that supplied the result.
+From there, I exported the request as a cUrl-adress, imported it into Postman and had a look at it there.
+The request was a POST with the following body

 ```json:body